uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 2.4

-Cut the old box near to where you’ve removed the weights, taking care not to cut or damage any cables that may go through the window.
+Cut the old box near where you’ve removed the weights, taking care not to cut or damage any cables that may go through the window.

 2.5

-Once you’ve cut through the box, prise out sides trying not to cause damage to bricks, then remove head rail and cill.
+Once you’ve cut through the box, prise out sides trying not to cause damage to bricks, then remove the head rail and cill.

 2.6